Annual Salary Calculator 2026

 | 35 hrs / week | 1,820 | $36,400 | -$5,200 |

 The difference matters for benefits eligibility, tax filing status, and any income-based programs.
-A worker at $20 per hour working 30 hours per week earns $31,200 annually — $10,400 less than the full-time equivalent even at the identical hourly rate.
-When comparing a part-time offer to a full-time offer, always convert both to annual salary first using actual hours.
+A worker at $20 per hour working 30 hours per week earns $31,200 annually, which is $10,400 less than the full-time equivalent at the identical hourly rate.

 Biweekly and semi-monthly pay schedules produce different paycheck amounts even for the same annual salary.
-This is the most common pay period confusion among US workers — and one that most salary calculators skip over entirely.
+This is the most common pay period confusion among US workers.

 Biweekly (26 paychecks/year)